mksdev/podofo-download/README.md

 sudo apt-get install git-svn
 ```

 To mirror the repository edit destination `GIT_REPO` in `config.sh`.
 Run `mirror.sh`.
 Mirror script can be used in cron job for automatic mirroring feature.
-Since this repository is not that acive It might be better to just run in manually once a month.
+Since this repository is not that active it might be better to just run it manually once a month.